meta-space-org/playnetwork/docs/server/WorkerNode.md

 # WorkerNode (server)
 extends [pc.EventHandler]

-Each [WorkerNode] is a worker, running in own process, [PlayNetwork] creates multiple [WorkerNode]s to utilize all available CPUs of a server.
+Each [WorkerNode] is a worker, running in own process, [PlayNetwork] creates multiple [WorkerNode]s to utilize all available CPU threads of a server.
 And contains routing information for network messages, and a channel for a communication to `Node` process.

 ---